Page 1: Biography

 Geologist, university professor

-This biography, written by J. D. Campbell, was first published in 1998.
+This biography, written by J. D. Campbell, was first published in the Dictionary of New Zealand Biography in 1998.

 William Noel Benson was born at Penge, Surrey, England, on 26 December 1885, the son of William Benson, of independent means, and his wife, Emma Elizabeth Mather.
 Shortly after their son's birth the couple moved to Australia: to Melbourne, then Hobart.
 William and his two younger sisters attended the Friends' School, of which their father was a trustee.
 Noel developed an interest in geology under his father’s guidance.